How to Trade Chart Patterns

 In this section, we'll discuss a bit more how to use these chart patterns to your advantage.

-It's not enough to just know how the tools work, we've got to learn how to use them.
-And with all these new weapons in your arsenal, we'd better get those profits fired up!
+It's not enough to just know how the tools work, we've got to learn

 Let's summarize the chart patterns we just learned and categorize them according to the signals they give.